Sanctuary of Hercules Victor (Tivoli): Rise and fall

-The prestige and wealth of the sanctuary reached its peak in the imperial era, probably under Hadrian (117–138 AD) who had his governing palace nearby.
+The prestige and wealth of the sanctuary reached its peak in the imperial era, probably under Hadrian (117–138 AD), who had his governing palace nearby.

-In the 4th century, between the edicts of Milan (313) and of Thessalonica (380) the activity of the sanctuary decreased.
-The raids throughout the Aniene valley aimed at destruction of pagan temples and shrines by bands organised by Basilian monks based above the Villa of Nero at Subiaco also wrought damage.
+In the 4th century, between the edicts of Milan (313) and of Thessalonica (380), the activity of the sanctuary decreased.
+The raids throughout the Aniene valley aimed at the destruction of pagan temples and shrines by bands organised by Basilian monks based above the Villa of Nero at Subiaco also wrought damage.
 The Codex Theodosianus (391–2) stopped all pagan religious activities, even if the civil authorities kept social and organisational activities alive in the sanctuary (local festivals, social and recreational activities, sports, etc.)

-In the 5th century it is probable that looting began, indicated by many statues being hidden often far from their original location (for example in the pit of the auleum of the theatre).
+In the 5th century, it is probable that looting began, indicated by many statues being hidden, often far from their original location (for example, in the pit of the auleum of the theatre).

-During the 5th and 6th centuries the sanctuary's possessions were taken, usurped, donated, occupied and eventually became the property of the Tiburtine Church which, from the 10th century onwards, used the Charta Cornutiana from the 5th century, recently found to be a forgery, to claim the right of ownership.
+During the 5th and 6th centuries, the sanctuary's possessions were taken, usurped, donated, occupied, and eventually became the property of the Tiburtine Church, which, from the 10th century onwards, used the Charta Cornutiana from the 5th century, recently found to be a forgery to claim the right of ownership.